In this guide

 In most circumstances, there is no disadvantage in someone giving evidence by video-link compared to appearing in the same room as the panel11.
 In some cases it may be better to give evidence by video-link rather than over the telephone, although telephone evidence may still be considered a fair way for the witness to give their evidence.

 Where the NMC is calling someone to give evidence, we’ll consider what’s fair and practical for the hearing in deciding how they will give their evidence.
 This includes if they have the right technology and any personal circumstances that might prevent their participation at the hearing centre or remotely.
+The Equal Treatment Bench Book may assist you when considering this.
+This resource provides guidance and advice on how to make hearings accessible and fair for every person involved.

 We’ll inform the nurse, midwife or nursing associate who is subject to the proceedings (and their representative) in advance of the hearing how it is intended our witnesses will give evidence.